Black rice: History

 In marketing, black rice may be called "forbidden rice", based on claims that it was once reserved for Chinese royalty.
 Its rarity, nutritional value, and low yield may have contributed to its association with privilege and imperial use in ancient China.

 The blackness trait occurred from alteration of a gene called Kala4, which activates the production of anthocyanin pigments.
 The black tropical japonica gene may have spread into rice subspecies via natural transfer of genes through multiple crosses and by purposeful cultivation for the black trait.

+Nutrition

+Cooked wild black rice is 73% water, 21% carbohydrates, 4% protein, and 0.3% fat (table).
+In a reference amount of 100 g, cooked black rice supplies 100 calories of food energy, and is a moderate source (10-19% of the Daily Value, DV) of sodium, zinc, and copper (10-13% DV, table).